A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Dynamics in the BGM

-\subsection{Mass Components of the Galactic model}
+\subsection{Mass components of the Galactic model}

-The Galactic mass ingredients are the baryonic components, stellar and interstellar matter (ISM), and a dark matter halo.
-The mass of these components allows us to compute the total Galactic gravitational potential and with this potential to build dynamically consistent density and kinematics for each stellar disc component. {\bfv The observed and fitted rotation curves are shown in Fig. \ref{fig:vcirc}, together with the contribution of the baryonic and dark matter components}
+The Galactic mass ingredients are the baryonic components, stars, interstellar matter (ISM), and a dark matter halo.
+The mass of these components allows us to compute the total Galactic gravitational potential and we use this potential to build dynamically consistent density and kinematics for each stellar disc component.
+The observed and fitted rotation curves are shown in Fig. \ref{fig:vcirc}, together with the contribution of the baryonic and dark matter components.